adriennexz10/Boston-311-SQL-Tableau-/README.md

-# Boston 311: How Service Requests Have Changed, 2015-2024
+# Boston 311: How Service Requests Have Changed Over Time

 Demand for Boston 311 services has grown.
 In 2024 alone, the city logged nearly 283,000 requests.
 This represents a **35% increase** since 2015, despite the fact that Boston’s population declined slightly over that same time period.